Transparency Website Improvements

 Some of the more recent improvements to the S.C.
 Fiscal Transparency Website are detailed below.
 Unlike transparency websites in many states, the S.C.
 Comptroller’s Office has not expended any additional taxpayer dollars to provide and maintain this site, relying instead on existing, in-house staff time and resources.

 State spending: Two big upgrades to the central core of the site – the state spending database – are being implemented.
 One of the features allows users to search and view payments to any individual vendor by all state agencies in a given fiscal year.
 The other upgrade allows users to examine state spending by categories, such as supplies and materials or travel.
 Meanwhile, visitors now can download an entire year’s state spending data in Excel files on the Monthly State Spending Transparency Files page.

-State contracts: A wealth of state contracting information is available through the website of the S.C.
-Budget and Control Board’s Procurement Services Division, which oversees this vital state function.
+State contracts: A wealth of state contracting information is available through the website of the State Fiscal Accountability Authority’s Procurement Services Division, which oversees this vital state function.
 However, visitors need to know how to find what they’re looking for.
 The Transparency Website’s new State Contracts page provides a user-friendly guide to navigating this information.

 Local governments: The Transparency Website features a central portal of links to the online check registers of many cities and counties and all school districts in South Carolina.
 The number of cities and counties has increased and the Comptroller General’s Office continues to help and encourage local governments across the state to join the transparency movement.